-The Municipal Party Executive Committee shall meet on the first or second day after each primary election, shall receive and canvass the returns, declare the results, and announce the names of those candidates to be submitted to the second primary and the names of the nominees for municipal offices within five (5) business days of the election, or as soon as practicable thereafter.
+The Municipal Party Executive Committee shall meet no later than one (1) week from the day after each primary election, shall receive and canvass the returns, declare the results, and announce the names of those candidates to be submitted to the second primary and the names of the nominees for municipal offices within five (5) business days of the election, or as soon as practicable thereafter.
 A duplicate of all tabulations by precincts as certified by the Executive Committee shall be filed with the Municipal Clerk, who shall preserve those materials in his/her office.
 A duplicate shall also be transmitted to the Secretary of State's on the official recapitulation form as created by the Secretary of State's Office, and may be sent by mail, electronic mail (email) or fax.
 (Miss.
 Code Ann. § 23-15-597)